 A good replication study is a study that addresses an important topic for the neuroimaging community.
 The study needs to show highest standards of experimental design, data collection and statistical analysis.
 Openness of experimental procedures, pre-registration, data processing and statistical analyses as well as public availability of collected data also speak in favor of a good replication study.
 Authors should also show maturity and thoughtfulness when discussing results of the replication and should give the original authors an appropriate platform to comment on the replication.
 It is also worth noting that a good replication study does not necessarily have to show the same effect as the original study.
 Both “successful” and “unsuccessful” replication attempts will be considered for the award.
 Methodological replication as well as replications that are part of a larger study will also be considered for the award.

-The recipient will receive a cash award of $2,000 USD along with an engraved plaque.
-Both are presented at the OHBM Annual Meeting being held June 25-29, 2020 in Montreal, Canada.
+The recipient will receive a cash award of $2,500 USD along with an engraved plaque.
+Both are presented at the OHBM Annual Meeting.
 The awardee will be given the opportunity to give a brief remark during the Annual Meeting.

 For more information about the award see our blog post.